Robert Sopuck

-Robert Sopuck (born July 11, 1951) is a Canadian politician who served as a Member of Parliament in the House of Commons of Canada from 2010 to 2019.
-First elected in a by-election on November 29, 2010, Sopuck represented the riding of Dauphin—Swan River—Marquette from 2010 to 2015 and the riding of Dauphin—Swan River—Neepawa from 2015 to 2019.
-He is a member of the Conservative Party of Canada.
+Robert David Sopuck (11 July 1951 – 23 October 2024) was a Canadian politician who served as a Member of Parliament in the House of Commons of Canada from 2010 to 2019.
+First elected in a by-election on November 29, 2010, Sopuck represented the riding of Dauphin—Swan River—Marquette from 2010 to 2015 and then the riding of Dauphin—Swan River—Neepawa, which largely replaced it, to 2019.
+He was a member of the Conservative Party of Canada.

 Biography

-Education
+Early life and education

-Robert Sopuck received his Bachelor of Science from the University of Manitoba in 1973 and Master of Science from Cornell University (1975) in Ithaca, New York.
+Robert Sopuck was born in Winnipeg, Manitoba on 11 July 1951, one of three children of Joseph R. Sopuck and Ida Lulewick.
+He received his Bachelor of Science from the University of Manitoba in 1973 and Master of Science from Cornell University (1975) in Ithaca, New York.

 Fisheries biology and conservation

-His first career (1976–1979) was in fisheries management where he was the district biologist (Eastern Arctic) for the federal Department of Fisheries and Oceans and then as fisheries biologist for the province of Manitoba.
-For a number of years he ran his grain farm and an outfitting business near Riding Mountain National Park.
+His first professional experience (1976–1979) was in fisheries management where he was the district biologist (Eastern Arctic) for the federal Department of Fisheries and Oceans and then as fisheries biologist for the province of Manitoba.
+From 1979 to 1988, he ran his grain farm and he operated an outfitting business near Riding Mountain National Park for some years as well.

 From 1988 to 1996 he coordinated the sustainable development initiative for the province of Manitoba, serving as Manitoba's observer on the founding board of the International Institute for Sustainable Development.
-In 1996 he took a position with the Pine Falls Paper Company as director of environmental programs.
+In 1996 he took a position with the Pine Falls Paper Company as director of environmental programs, a position he held until 1998.
 He was also on the board of the Manitoba Habitat Heritage Corporation at this time.

-Sopuck was the Vice-President of Policy (Western Canada) for the Delta Waterfowl Foundation from 2000 to 2009, and the Director of the "Smart Green" environmental policy project and the "Rural Renaissance Project" for the Frontier Centre for Public Policy.
+Sopuck was the vice-president of policy (Western Canada) for the Delta Waterfowl Foundation from 2000 to 2009, and the Director of the "Smart Green" environmental policy project and the "Rural Renaissance Project" for the Frontier Centre for Public Policy.
 He chaired the board of the Manitoba fisheries development group known as the Fish and Lake Improvement Program for the Parkland Region.
 During the winter of 2009/2010, he was a natural resources specialist with AMEC Earth and Environmental Limited and supervised an oil exploration and drilling program in Alberta.

-In October 2007 he was appointed by the Minister of the Environment to the National Round Table on the Environment and the Economy.
+In October 2007, John Baird, the federal Minister of the Environment, appointed him to the National Round Table on the Environment and the Economy.
 He has operated a grain and oilseed farm, a small outfitting business, and carried out consulting work in the areas of environmental assessment and resource management.
-Sopuck's passion and experience in conservation, biology, and farming has led to becoming known as "the right-wing environmentalist."
+Sopuck's passion and experience in conservation, biology, and farming led to his becoming known as "the right-wing environmentalist."